 Filled with larger than life characters, like Graham Norton, UKTV has the perfect mix of hilarious comedies, brilliant chat shows, classic drama and detective series, addictive soaps, and iconic British events.

-UKTV in Australia is available exclusively on Foxtel Channel 103.
+UKTV in Australia is available on Foxtel Channel 103 and Fetch TV Channel 106.
 To subscribe please contact Foxtel – 131 999.

 Born in Ireland in 1963, Graham’s first foray into the entertainment spotlight was performing as his stand-up drag alter ego – the tea-towel-clad Mother Teresa of Calcutta – at the 1992 Edinburgh Fringe Festival.
 He went on to become a household name starring as Father Noel Furlong in the cult TV sitcom Father Ted.

 Graham started his reign as a chat show king with Channel 4, with So Graham Norton and V Graham Norton becoming some the channel's biggest rating successes and garnering a cabinet of gongs, including four BAFTAs.
 Since migrating to the BBC in 2005, his self-titled chat show has become a cornerstone brand for the organisation.

 In recent years, Graham has also garnered much praise as the host of Sir Andrew Lloyd Webber’s BBC talent search shows to find pitch-perfect leads for London productions of The Sound of Music, Joseph and the Amazing Technicolor Dreamcoat, Oliver and The Wizard of Oz.

 In 2009, Graham returned to his thespian roots to play Zaza in the London stage revival of Jerry Herman’s 1983 Broadway musical La Cage Aux Folles.
 His three-month run in a low-cut red-sequined dress, inch-thick make-up and a big blonde wig received critical acclaim, and was a gig that he described as the most fulfilling of his entire career.